This post may contain affiliate links. Read the full disclosure here

 So if you shouldn’t be comparing your prices with the big brands out there, how should you be arriving at your prices?

 We will return to your competition a bit later, but right now what you need to start with is your costs.
 So let’s dive in:

 One definite benefit to running a small upcycling businesses is that you are canny enough to be using base materials that you can often get for free or very cheaply – because they are items that other people don’t place a value on, like old tin cans, an orange pine dresser, or old clothing.

-But that doesn’t mean you have no materials costs for your business does it?
+But that doesn’t mean you have no materials cost for your business, does it?
 Do you use other materials to transform your base material into something new?
 Paint?
 Thread?
 Nails?

 You get the idea.
 You need to take an honest look at the products you produce and try to get a handle on how much you spend on materials to make them.

 This can feel difficult if you largely make one of a kind products, but most small upcycling & handmade businesses are at least in a niche, such as a furniture painting, jewellery making or fabric crafts.
 And if you are in a niche like this, chances are you are using some of the same materials to make your products over and over again – even if the end result is different every time!